ngoanh2n/blog/_posts/2020-02-18-download-all-dependencies-to-local-with-gradle.md

 <figure class='half_center'>
 	<a href="{{ site.baseurl }}/images/20200218/intelli-gradle-window-tasks-other.png"><img src="{{ site.baseurl }}/images/20200218/intelli-gradle-window-tasks-other.png"></a>
-	<figcaption>Now you can see tasks: libsProdand and libsTest</figcaption>
+	<figcaption>Now you can see tasks: libsPro and libsTest</figcaption>
 </figure>

 ### Using command line (terminal)
 - cd `blog-demonstrations/download-dependencies-with-gradle`
 - `./gradlew libsProd` for implementation dependencies
-- `./gradlew libsTest` for implementation testImplementation
+- `./gradlew libsTest` for testImplementation dependencies

 **If your machine's OS is Windows:**<br/>
 Use `gradlew libsProd` instead.